Markus2409/MSc_Bioinformatics_HMM_KunitzDomain/Lab Bioinfo 1 Project/README.md

 ### 0. Download the Swiss-Prot FASTA file

 Visit [UniProt](https://www.uniprot.org/) and download all protein sequences annotated in the Swiss-Prot database.
+Insert the file into the folder with the scripts and recall it `uniprot_sprot.fasta`.
 This file will be used to extract non-Kunitz protein sequences.

 ---